Breast Augmentation / Enlargement with Implants

 Breast augmentation/enlargement is a surgical procedure that involves inserting breast implants to increase the size of the breasts, change their shape, or to correct asymmetry.
 Breast Surgery can also restore volume that has been lost due to pregnancy or breast feeding.

-The procedure is carried out using a general anaesthetic and take about one hour.
+The procedure is carried out using a general anaesthetic and takes about one hour.
 It can be done as a day case but usually you will stay in hospital for one night.
 There will be swelling and bruising after the surgery and you can expect to feel pain and discomfort for between three and seven days.
 The wounds will be covered with tape after surgery which should be left in place for three weeks.
 It is recommended that you wear a supportive bra day and night for the first three months.
 Scars are inevitable but will gradually fade.
 Avoid strenuous exercise and lifting heavy objects for six weeks after the surgery.

 At Elite Surgical we predominantly use Polytech implants (see our section on implants for more information).

 Need: Breast augmentation is one of the most commonly performed cosmetic surgery procedures in aesthetic surgery.
 The operation is also referred to by patients as “breast enlargement”, “breast aug” or “boob job” and generally involves either using silicone breast implants or a patient’s own fat to increase the size of the breasts.
 Many women decide to undergo breast augmentation surgery to replace or increase breast volume either because of a natural lack of breast development, or following volume loss that can occur following pregnancy, weightloss or as part of the natural ageing process.
 Enhancing breast volume can help a woman achieve a more rounded breast shape as well as a perkier breast with restored upper breast pole volume that is often where the volume lack can cause a deflated look that most women do not like; or improve natural breast size asymmetry.